Difficulty - Easy to Advanced

 MEADOW LAKE PROVINCIAL PARK

 Meadow Lake Provincial Park is in my opinion one of the best parks in the entire province.
 The reasons being that this park is the most rustic and one of the least commercialized.
 The connection to nature is strong here.
-The other main reason is that this park contains our largest hiking trail the 120km Boreal Trail (this is a trip I have yet to complete but will be doing soon)
+The other main reason is that this park contains our largest hiking trail the 130km plus Boreal Trail (see Boreal Trail Hike Page).

 Meadow Lake Provincial Park is full of beautiful lakes full of fish.
 If you can't catch something here then I hate to break it to you but you might be a bad fishermen.